SECURITY SPOTLIGHT - A Tale of Two Executives : The CEO & The CISO

 I mean, that I think starts to be something that's going to differentiate brands.

 At least I hope that's the case.
-The piece that I fear a little bit is there's a lot of talk about how important privacy is and and and it is certainly embarrassing to organizations when they appear in the news because of some security breach.
+The piece that I fear a little bit is, you know, there's a lot of talk about how important privacy is and, and, and, you know, it is certainly embarrassing to organizations when they appear in the news because of, you know, some security breach.

-And then I'd say, you know, how many of you when you went to the grocery store used a supermarket shopping cart and everyone raises their hand still and you're like, you know, that's I mean, that's tracking you even more than than than anything else.
+And, and then I'd say, you know, how many of you when you went to the grocery store used a supermarket shopping card and everyone raises their hands still, and you're like, gosh, you know, that's, I mean, that's tracking you even more than, than, than anything else.

-So so I think it's I think the world is shifting that way.
+So, so I think it's, I think the world is, is shifting that way.

 And I think that that's a way that it can be positive.

-You know, going going in to your to your first board meeting and, you know, pounding the table as a security leader and saying, you know, I'm a profit center, I'm not a cost center.
+You know, going, going in to your, to your first board meeting and, pounding the table as a security leader and saying, you know, I'm a profit center, I'm not a cost center.

 So thank you so much for taking the time to do this video with me.

-And hopefully you're washing your hands often and and and and healthy and safe and everything else.
+And hopefully you're washing your hands often and, and, and, and, and healthy and safe and everything else.